Justice Department investigates record egg prices, corporate profit - UPI.com

 Investigators said they are looking at whether egg producers are being transparent with their production costs, according to the advocacy group Farm Action.

 "We applaud the Department of Justice's action to address the skyrocketing price of eggs.
-Every American has felt the financial pain caused by the power of the monopolistic egg industry," Farm Action president and CEO Joe Maxwell said in a statement.
+Every American has felt the financial pain caused by the power of the monopolistic egg industry," Farm Action said in a statement.
 "While avian flu is real, it is no excuse for the price being charged at the grocery store for one of the country's staples."

-Maxwell said the group's analysis uncovered antitrust abuses by dominant U.S. egg producers
+The group said the analysis uncovered antitrust abuses by dominant U.S. egg producers

 Additional research by the advocacy group Food and Water Watch has alleged price collusion in the rising costs of eggs and poultry.
 A new report by the group says egg prices are up sharply, but have been rising since before the recent outbreak of bird flu, despite the fact that egg production costs have remained relatively flat.